 II.
 EXPERIMENTAL AND CALCULATION DETAILS

-The 2 inch (300 ^m thick) p-type boron doped, <111> orientation, Czochralski silicon wafer having resistivity of 10 Q^cm was used for fabrication of n+-p-Si structure.
+The 2 inch (300 ^m thick) p-type boron doped, <111> orientation, Czochralski silicon wafer with resistivity of 10 Q^cm was used for fabrication of n+-p-Si structure.
 The n+ emitter with carrier concentration of about 1019 cm-3 and thickness of 0.5 ^m was formed by phosphorus implantation.
-Aluminium front and rear electrodes were deposited by screen printing before rapid annealing.
+Front and rear Aluminium electrodes were deposited by screen printing before rapid annealing.
 Samples with area of about 2 cm2 were cut from the central part of the wafer and used in experiment.
 Samples were irradiated by reactor neutrons or by 60Co y-rays.
 Doses D, fluences ^, and sample labels are listed in Table I. Data44,45 were used to determine D and ^ correlation.
 The non-ionizing energy losses (NIEL) for neutron and y-60Co are shown in Table I too.
-As displacement damage effect is characterized by (^ • NIEL), the similar damage is expected in investigated samples.
-To avoid an impact of long-term annealing, which is typical to neutron damaged structure especially,35,36 irradiated samples have been stored for 5 years at room temperature before measuring.
+Since displacement damage effect is characterized by (^ • NIEL), the similar damage was expected in investigated samples.
+To avoid an impact of long-term annealing, which is typical to neutron damaged structure ,35,36 irradiated samples have been stored for 5 years at room temperature before measuring.

-The dark forward current-voltage (I-V) characteristics of the samples both with and without USL were measured over a temperature range 290-340 K. The temperature was controlled by differential copper-constantan thermocouple.
+The dark forward current-voltage (I-V) characteristics of the samples both with and without USL were measured over a temperature range of 290-340 K. The temperature was controlled by differential copper-constantan thermocouple.
 Some curves are shown in Fig. 1.

 The double-diode model of n+-p structure I-V characteristic is expressed in the following form: